Q: Where can I find information about the Emergency Nurse Practitioner specialty certification examination?

 Q: Does AANPCB offer practice exams?

-A: AANPCB currently has one Family Nurse Practitioner examination and one Adult-Gerontology Nurse Practitioner examination.
+A: AANPCB currently has two Family Nurse Practitioner examinations and one Adult-Gerontology Nurse Practitioner examination.
 (See www.aanpcert.org Practice Tests for more information on what a practice exam is and is not).
 Development of an ENP practice examination is in progress.
 However, there is no set date of release.
 Please see the website for updates.

 Q: Does AANPCB offer educational courses or training materials to prepare exam candidates to take the ENP-C examination?